tjde/tjde.github.io/README.md

 The portfolio has a sidebar with various clickable menu headings for the following items:

 A. Home - Brings user to home page.
-B. Works - A demonstration of current and future projects that can be scrolled through via a clickable arrow.
+B. Projects - A demonstration of current and future projects that can be scrolled through via a clickable arrow.
-C. About - Details current and previous professions, projects and interests
+C. My Story - Details current and previous professions, projects and interests

-The bottom of the sidebar also contains direct links to various social meda sites, including email, github and linkedin,
+The bottom of the sidebar also contains direct links to contact me through various social meda sites, including email, github and linkedin.

 iii.
 Sitemap

 iv.
 Screenshots

 v.
 Target Audience

+The target audience includes potential employers, recruiters, other programmers, anybody who may be interested in tech or learning to program.

 vi.
 Tech Stack

+The tech stack utilised in this project includes: Trello, Balsamiq, Github, HTML and CSS

 II.
 Design Documentation: